 Solve your business debts: these are the options

 Can you no longer pay your debts now or in the near future?
-You have several options to possibly get rid of your short-term and long-term debt.
-The 'debt flowchart' offers insight into the available options.
-For example, an amicable settlement, the Natural Persons Debt Rescheduling Act (Wsnp), the homologation private agreement in bankruptcy Act (WHOA), bankruptcy, and suspension of payment.
-Which scheme suits your situation and what does this mean for you?
-Go through the debt flowchart and see what options there are to tackle your money problems.
+You have several options to deal with your debts.
+For example, an amicable settlement, the Natural Persons Debt Rescheduling Act (Wsnp), the Court Approval of a Private Composition Act (WHOA), bankruptcy, and suspension of payment.
+Read which scheme suits your situation and what this means for you.

 The debt flowchart (see image) offers you an overview of the different routes.
-It is a simplification of reality.
-Below the image we explain what the concepts and situations in the flowchart mean.
+It is a simplification of the reality.
+Below the image you can see a more detailed explanation of what the concepts and situations in the flowchart mean.

 Does your business have problematic debts?
 Has someone else filed for your bankruptcy?
 If so, take action.
 You have 2 weeks to file a defence.
 Seek help.
 Sometimes a settlement is an option.
 If not, seek help for guidance.
 A bv, association, foundation, or other legal entity may look at an amicable settlement, WHOA, or bankruptcy.
 A sole proprietorship, general partnership, limited partnership, or professional partnership can look at an amicable settlement, Wsnp (if an amicable settlement is not possible or successful), WHOA, or bankruptcy.